av1-community-contributors/codec-wiki/docs/images/site-optimization.md

 ### Fallbacks

 AVIF sees widespread support, but JPEG-XL isn't quite there yet with Web support as Google continues to push AVIF (it is debatable if it ever will be outside the Apple ecosystem).
-Even with AVIF, it may be worth providing a fallback.
+Even with AVIF, adoption isn't remotely close to JPEG, so it is definitely worth providing a fallback.
 This can look like the following example:

 ```html
 <picture>